 \subsection{Our contribution}

-We investigate bootstrap percolation on GIRGs with an expected number of $n$ vertices.
-We fix a ball $B$ in the underlying geometric space, and we form the bootstrap by infecting each vertex in $B$ independently with probability $\infpar$.
+We investigate \emph{localised} bootstrap percolation on GIRGs with an expected number of $n$ vertices: given a ball $B$ in the underlying geometric space, we initially infect each vertex in the \emph{source region} $B$ independently with probability $\infpar$.
 In this way, we model that an infection (a rumour, an opinion, ...) often starts in some local region, and from there spreads to larger parts of the network.
-In Theorem~\ref{thm:main} we determine a threshold $\infthr$ such that in the \emph{supercritical case} $\infpar \gg \infthr$ whp\footnote{with high probability, i.e.\ with probability tending to $1$ as $n\to\infty$} a linear fraction of the graph is infected eventually, and in the \emph{subcritical case} $\infpar \ll \infthr$ infection ceases immediately.
-In the \emph{critical case} $\infpar=\Theta(\infthr)$ both options occur with non-vanishing probability: if there are enough (at least $k$) ``local hubs'' in the starting region, i.e.\ vertices of relatively large expected degree, then they become infected and facilitate the process.
-Without such local hubs the initial infection is not dense enough, and comes to a halt.
+In Theorem~\ref{thm:main} we determine a threshold $\infthr$ such that in the \emph{supercritical case} $\infpar \gg \infthr$ whp\footnote{with high probability, i.e.\ with probability tending to $1$ as $n\to\infty$. } a linear fraction of the graph is infected eventually, and in the \emph{subcritical case} $\infpar \ll \infthr$ infection ceases immediately.
+In the \emph{critical case} $\infpar=\Theta(\infthr)$ both options occur with non-vanishing probability: if there are enough (at least $k$) ``local hubs'' in the source region, i.e.\ vertices of relatively large expected degree, then they become infected and facilitate the process.
+Without local hubs the initial infection is not dense enough, and comes to a halt.

-For the supercritical case, we show that it only takes $O(\log \log n)$ rounds until a constant fraction of all vertices is active, and we determine the number of rounds until this happens up to a factor $1\pm o(1)$ in Theorem~\ref{thm:numberofrounds}.
+For the supercritical case, we show that it only takes $O(\log \log n)$ rounds until a constant fraction of all vertices is infected, and we determine the number of rounds until this happens up to a factor $1\pm o(1)$ in Theorem~\ref{thm:numberofrounds}.
 For the matching lower bound in this result, we need the technical condition $\alpha > \beta-1$, i.e.\ edge-formation may not depend too weakly on the geometry.
-Notably, if the starting region $B$ is sufficiently small then the number of rounds agrees (up to minor terms) with the average distance in the network.
+Notably, if the source region $B$ is sufficiently small then the number of rounds agrees (up to minor terms) with the average distance in the network.
 In particular, it does not depend on the infection rate $\infpar$, as long as $\infpar$ is supercritical.